music-encoding/guidelines/v4/elements/quote.md

    <h3 id="quote">&lt;quote&gt;</h3>
    <table class="wovenodd">
       <tr>
-         <td colspan="2" class="wovenodd-col2">(quoted material) – Contains text attributed to an external source, normally set off
+         <td colspan="2" class="wovenodd-col2">(quoted material) – Contains a paragraph-like block of text attributed to an external
-            from
-            the text by spacing or other typographic distinction.
+            source, normally set off from the surrounding text by spacing or other typographic distinction.
          </td>
       </tr>
       <tr>